 The share of the County's labor force is heavily weighted towards government, trade, and service employment.
-Relative to the rest of the state, the work force employed by government is high at 28% of the workforce.
-Part of the reasons for the large number of government workers in the County include the presence of several major national parks, Tribal Lands and the high percentage of public lands in the county.
+Relative to the rest of the state, the work force employed by government is high at 22% of the workforce.
+Part of the reasons for the large number of government workers in the County include the presence of several major national parks, Tribal Lands and the high percentage of public lands in the County.

 Coconino County and Arizona tend to have higher unemployment rates than the national average.
-The County unemployment rate as of August 2020 (6.0%) is above the state (5.9%) but not the national level (7.6%).
-The state and national rates are higher than previous years due to the impact of the pandemic on employment and the economy overall.
+The County unemployment rate as of August 2022 (5.0%) is the same as the state (4.2%) and both are above the national level (3.5%).
 And with the exception of one-time rural college funding received in the current fiscal year, the District must contend with the continued limited funding from the State due to defunding of over 40% of State aid in the past twelve years.
 The District is committed to improving and offering additional services to meet the County needs.
 These efforts are achieved through careful monitoring of costs, innovative partnerships, cost saving opportunities, and seeking new revenue sources.